k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05d_tdm_sequence.md

 II.
 [Sequence handling without Catalog](11b_tdm_sequence_implementation_without_catalog.md).

-## How to Set the Sequence Method per LU
+## How to Set the Sequence Method for Each LU

-A new shared Global has been introduced in TDM 9.3, named **TDM_USING_CATALOG_SEQUENCES**.
-Its purpose is to set the default **sequence handling behavior** of TDM to either Catalog-based sequence or sequence handling without Catalog.
-This Global (which uses true/false setting) can be **added to an LU** for establishing the **LU's behavior**.
+A new shared Global — **TDM_USING_CATALOG_SEQUENCES** — was introduced in TDM V9.3.
+It sets the default **sequence handling behavior** of TDM to either Catalog-based sequence or sequence handling without Catalog.
+This Global (set to either true or false) can be **added to an LU** for defining the **LU's behavior**.

 Example:

-- The TDM project has the CRM, Billing, and Ordering LUs.
+- A TDM project contains CRM, Billing and Ordering LUs.
-- By default, the sequences are handled without the Catalog, except for the Billing LU for which sequences are Catalog-based.
+- By default, the sequences are handled without Catalog, except for the Billing LU, in which they are Catalog-based.
 - The TDM_USING_CATALOG_SEQUENCES Global must be set as follows:
-  - Shared Global – set to false.
+  - Shared Global — set to false.
-  - Billing LU – set to true.
+  - Billing LU — set to true.

 ## Generating Sequence Actor and Flows

-Both methods of sequence handling require the execution of [TDMLuInitBasedOnFabric flow](05_tdm_lu_implementation_general.md#ii-adding-the-tdm-setup-to-the-lu) in order to create:
+Both sequence handling methods require execution of the [TDMLuInitBasedOnFabric flow](05_tdm_lu_implementation_general.md#ii-adding-the-tdm-setup-to-the-lu) to create:

-- Sequence flows and Actors - a pair of sequence flow and Actor is created under the Shared Broadway flows for each record in the [TDMSeqList Actor](11b_tdm_sequence_implementation_without_catalog.md#generate-the-sequence-actors).
+- Sequence flows and Actors — a pair of sequence flow and Actor is created under the Shared Broadway flows for each record in the [TDMSeqList Actor](11b_tdm_sequence_implementation_without_catalog.md#generate-the-sequence-actors).

-- Load flows -
+- Load flows —

   - Each load flow invokes the **HandleMaskAndSeqFields** flow to handle the masking and sequence replacements on each record before loading it to the target environment.
 The sequence handling supports either of the sequence methods.
 The selected sequence method is defined by the **TDM_USING_CATALOG_SEQUENCES** Global.